NarendranathPanda/multithreading/README.md

      - New Thread won't be created
      - It will be an ordinary method call
      - it is not recomended to override start method
      -  if the super.start() is called then it will create another thread .
+  9. Thread Life cycle
+      new >> Ready >> Running >> Dead
+      simple basic life cycle of thread
+  10. If you restart a already started thread then you will get IllegalThreadStateException